aakashbehl1994/House-Price-Prediction-Kaggle/README.md

 ## Introduction
-Kaggle describes this competition as follows:
+Kaggle describes the competition as follows:

 Ask a home buyer to describe their dream house, and they probably won’t begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition’s dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.